MathChat: Converse to Tackle Challenging Math Problems with LLM Agents: Abstract

 \section{Abstract}

 Employing Large Language Models (LLMs) to address mathematical problems is an intriguing research endeavor, considering the abundance of math problems expressed in natural language across numerous science and engineering fields.
-While several prior works have investigated solving elementary mathematics using LLMs, this work explores the frontier of using GPT-4 for solving more complex and challenging math problems.
-We evaluate various ways of using GPT-4.
-Some of them are adapted from existing work, and one is \MathChat, a conversational problem-solving framework newly proposed in this work.
-We perform the evaluation on difficult high school competition problems from the MATH dataset, which shows the advantage of the proposed conversational approach.
+LLMs, with their generalized ability, are used as a foundation model to build AI agents for different tasks.
+In this paper, we study the effectiveness of utilizing LLM agents to solve math problems through conversations.
+We propose \MathChat, a conversational problem-solving framework designed for math problems. \MathChat consists of an LLM agent and a user proxy agent which is responsible for tool execution and additional guidance.
+This synergy facilitates a collaborative problem-solving process, where the agents engage in a dialogue to solve the problems.
+We perform evaluation on difficult high school competition problems from the MATH dataset.
+Utilizing Python, we show that \MathChat can further improve previous tool-using prompting methods by 6\%.